pulumi/pulumi-hugo/README.md

 This repository is a [Hugo module](https://gohugo.io/hugo-modules/) that doubles as a development server. **It does not contain every page of the Pulumi website**, because most of those pages (e.g., those comprising our CLI and SDK docs) are generated from source code, so they aren't meant to be edited by humans directly.

 Because of this, many of the links you follow when browsing around on the development server (to paths underneath `/docs/reference` for example) will fail to resolve because their content files are are checked into a different repository &mdash; most likely https://github.com/pulumi/docs.
-When we build the Pulumi website, we merge this module along with any others into a single build artifact, but when you're working within one of the individual modules, you may find you're unable to reach certain pages or verify your links to them.
+When we build the Pulumi website, we merge this module along with any others into a single build artifact, but when you're working within an individual module like this one, you may find you're unable to reach certain pages or verify the links you may want to make to them.

-If you need to link to a page that exists on https://pulumi.com but not in this repository, just use the page's **relative path** with a [Hugo `relref`](https://gohugo.io/content-management/shortcodes/#ref-and-relref) in the usual way, and we'll make sure all links resolve properly at build-time.
-For example, if you wanted to link to the [Digital Ocean Droplet](https://www.pulumi.com/docs/reference/pkg/digitalocean/droplet/) page (a page that doesn't exist in this repo), you'd use:
+If you want to link to a page that exists on https://pulumi.com but not in this repository, just use the page's **relative path** with a [Hugo `relref`](https://gohugo.io/content-management/shortcodes/#ref-and-relref) in the usual way, and we'll make sure all links resolve properly at build-time.
+For example, to link to the [Digital Ocean Droplet](https://www.pulumi.com/docs/reference/pkg/digitalocean/droplet/) page (a page that doesn't exist in this repository but that would exist in an integration build), you'd use:

 ```
 {{< relref /docs/reference/pkg/digitalocean/droplet >}}